nes14/nes14.github.io/_posts/2014-11-17-What-Is-Holding-The-Web-Back.md

 ---
 layout: post
-title: What is holding the web back
+title: What is holding the Web back
 ---
-##What is holding the web back
+##What Is Holding The Web Back

 ####Outdated browsers
 First we have to find out what machines are running old outdated browsers.
 Yeah, your typical grandma from Kansas is running windows XP with Internet Explorer 7 or worse.
 But that is just one grandma.
 The majority of the culprits are big businesses.